nobotro/eachine_e10_pc_controller/README.md

 - Turn on bluethoot gamepad and run remote.py

-You can modify key bindings adn values in remote.py
+You can modify key bindings and values in remote.py

 Used resources: